universalappfactory/tauri-plugin-medialibrary-example/README.md

-# Media Library Browser Example
+# Tauri Media Library Browser Example

 This is a simple example application using the tauri-plugin-medialibrary plugin.

 https://github.com/universalappfactory/tauri-plugin-medialibrary

-It uses vue, tailwindcss and daisyui
+It uses tauri, vue, tailwindcss and daisyui

 ## Install